Skip to content

 Keep up with current events

-Before going to contract, refer to the CDC website and review guidelines from the World Health Organization to keep up to date on the daily changes that are published.
-Also, review the current guidelines for the city or country where the event will take place.
+Before going to contract review the current guidelines for the city or country where the event will take place.
 Certain changes may warrant amending your contract before execution.